 'An extraordinary achievement.
 Kotouza's incisive contribution to critical social theory and to the analysis of the contemporary dynamics of capitalist social relations should be read by all' - Werner Bonefeld, author of 'Critical Theory and the Critique of Political Economy: On Subversion and Negative Reason'

-'Breaking the ethno-national and state-centred cage into which discussions of the Greek crisis have largely been confined, Kotouza's book puts questions of race, gender and migration at the core of its analysis and provides us with a powerful model for investigating the dynamics and limits of contemporary surplus rebellions' - Alberto Toscano, author of 'Fanaticism: On the Uses of an Idea'
+'A powerful model for investigating the dynamics and limits of contemporary surplus rebellions' - Alberto Toscano, author of 'Fanaticism: On the Uses of an Idea'

-1. Histories: Undead and Invisible Conflicts, Transformations, Crisis
+Part I: Histories: Undead and Invisible Conflicts,

-2. Becoming Surplus: Struggle and Its Limits
+PART II: Becoming Surplus: Struggle and its Limits

 Hardcover ISBN: 9780745337791